wmayner/pyemd/README.rst

     >>> emd_with_flow(first_histogram, second_histogram, distance_matrix)
     (3.5, [[0.0, 0.0], [0.0, 1.0]])

-You can also calculate the EMD directly from two arrays:
+You can also calculate the EMD directly from two arrays of observations:

 .. code:: python